-Our academic and clinical research clients understand that the pursuit of scientific innovation at the cutting-edge comes with complex regulatory requirements and ethical responsibilities.
+Our academic and clinical research clients understand that the pursuit of scientific innovation at the cutting edge comes with complex legal regulatory requirements and ethical responsibilities.

 At Epstein Becker Green, we provide support to the research oversight and administrative arms of academic medical centers (AMCs), universities, research institutes, provider and insurance organizations, and other related stakeholders in pursuit of their research missions.
 Members of our Academic and Clinical Research practice group have worked with many of the nation’s premier research institutions and their research ethics boards, giving them insight into how outside research counsel can lend value to an institution’s research program.
 This experience also enables our group to facilitate academic-industry collaborations by identifying the issues of critical importance to the parties and finding solutions that work.

 Clients turn to us for advice and assistance in every aspect of the research cycle, including drafting research-related policies, negotiating research agreements, and advising on regulatory compliance.
 We advise clients on the many overlapping regulatory frameworks applicable to their research programs, including the Common Rule, federal funding requirements, Food and Drug Administration (FDA) regulations, and HIPAA’s protection of protected health information in research.
 Our advice includes related areas faced by research institutions and Institutional Review Boards (IRBs), such as expanded access to investigational products for treatment use.
 We also counsel clients on state and federal laws applicable to research involving genetic, substance abuse, and mental health information, and assist institutions in meeting research integrity and conflicts of interest requirements under relevant federal regulations.